What Is A Petrol Engine, Its Application, Parts and How it Works?

 7. Valves

-Valves, also known as poppet valves on IC engines,.
+IC engines use valves, also referred to as poppet valves.
 It is made of a long, thin circular rod called a valve stem and a flat circular disk called a valve head, which is tapered along the thin rod.

 The function of the valve is to enable a fresh intake of fuel and air and the release of waste gases (exhaust.)
 The sliding motion of the camshaft and its associated linkages is what causes the valve to open and close.

-Engine valves are made from steel alloys filled with sodium to increase their heat transfer capacity.
+Steel alloys filled with sodium increase the heat transfer capacity of engine valves.
 Finally, the valves are of two sections: the intake/inlet valve, which allows fresh charge to enter the chamber when open, and the exhaust/outlet valve, which allows the escape of the exhaust gases.

 8. Rocker Arm